wmorgan/dcos-docs/1.7/overview/architecture.md

 - [System Components](../components/) are installed and are running by default in the DC/OS cluster and include (but are not limited to) the following:
   - The Admin router is an open source NGNIX configuration that provides central authentication and proxy to DC/OS services.
-  - Exhibitor automatically configures Zookeeper during installation and provides a usable Web UI to Zookeeper.
+  - Exhibitor automatically configures ZooKeeper during installation and provides a usable Web UI to ZooKeeper.
   - Mesos-DNS provides service discovery, allowing apps and services to find each other by using the domain name system (DNS).
   - Minuteman is the internal layer 4 load balancer.
-  - Spartan is the internal DNS dispater.
+  - Distributed DNS Proxy is the internal DNS dispater.
   - System Marathon, the native Marathon instance that is the 'init system' for DC/OS, starts and monitors DC/OS services.
-  - Zookeeper, a high-performance coordination service that manages the DC/OS services.
+  - ZooKeeper, a high-performance coordination service that manages the DC/OS services.
 - Services
   - A service in DC/OS is consists of a Scheduler (responsible for scheduling tasks on behalf of a user) and an Executor (running Tasks on Agents)
   - User-level applications, for example an NGINX webserver launched through Marathon